jekelija/lotrdndwiki/content/Factions/Pragmatists/Pragmatists.md

 ## Philosophy

 To them, morality lies not in abstaining from power, but in **how** it’s used.
-If the Chain can rebuild a broken world, how can that be evil?
+If the Crown can rebuild a broken world, how can that be evil?
 Their downfall mirrors Saruman’s — the belief that _they_ can resist corruption where others failed.

 ---